ianrenton/ianrenton.com/_posts/2014-04-11-raspberry-jammin.markdown

 - Minceraft
 ---

 Last Saturday was the [Linux User & Developer](http://www.linuxuser.co.uk/) [Raspberry Jam](https://www.eventbrite.co.uk/e/the-linux-user-raspberry-jam-tickets-10095482861) event at Poole RNLI college.
-I took the tank, of course, and Joseph too &mdash; worrying all the while that he'd be the youngest kid there by about ten years, and he'd get bored within half an hour.
+I took the tank, of course, and the child too &mdash; worrying all the while that they'd be the youngest kid there by about ten years, and would get bored within half an hour.

 How wrong I was.

-We eventually escaped almost an hour after the scheduled end of the event, once Joseph and the other kids &mdash; many his age &mdash; had had their fill of Minecraft and the [Raspberry Tank](http://raspberrytank.ianrenton.com).
+We eventually escaped almost an hour after the scheduled end of the event, once all the kids had had their fill of Minecraft and the [Raspberry Tank](http://raspberrytank.ianrenton.com).

 ![The Minecraft Coding Workshop.
 Picture by @rhiancarter](https://pbs.twimg.com/media/BkdSwL_IUAAgvsX.jpg){: .center}